survivejs/react-book/manuscript/05_implementing_notes.md

 }
 ```

 We will use a special feature of JSX in form of `{}`.
 Within these braces we can mix JavaScript with JSX.
 In this case we will render a bunch of `li` elements.
-Each contains a `TodoItem`.
+Each contains a `Note`.
 In order to tell React in which order to render the elements, we'll set `key` property for each.
 It is important that this is unique or otherwise it won't be able to figure out the correct order.

 T> If you want to attach comments to your JSX, just use `{/* no comments */}`.